 *Please note that this Q&A Surgery is for UN Global Compact Network UK Members only.

 Nick Brown, Sustainable Packaging Director at Coca-Cola European Partners;

 Soukeyna Gueye, Research Analyst at the Ellen MacArthur Foundation

-In this Q&A surgery, participants will engage in a conversation with experts around: the basic principles of the circular economy; how companies can integrate these principles into their own operations and influence their entire value chain; the role of the circular economy in meeting science-based targets and other environmental targets; and more.
+In this Q&A surgery, participants engaged in a conversation with experts around: the basic principles of the circular economy; how companies can integrate these principles into their own operations and influence their entire value chain; the role of the circular economy in meeting science-based targets and other environmental targets; and more.

 25 November, 14:00 - 15:00 GMT